WenzhouDing/hora/docs/LEAP_HAND_INTEGRATION.md

 The integration adds a new task `AllegroHandHoraWithLeap` that:
 - Loads both Allegro and LEAP hands in the same IsaacGym environment
+- Each hand has its own object to manipulate
 - Runs the trained Allegro policy on the Allegro hand
 - Maps Allegro joint commands to LEAP hand with appropriate scaling
 - Each hand uses its own controller (Allegro: torque control, LEAP: position control)